BXING2/natural-language-processing/VisualQuestionAnswering/README.md

 ## Evaluation
 <img src="figures/train_valid_loss.png" height="300" />

-> Quesion: "how many chairs are there"
+> Quesion: "how many chairs are there" <br/>
-> Target Answer: "1"
+> Target Answer: "1" <br/>
+> Generated Answers Before Finetuning: "2", "two", "one", "1"*, "0", "3", "there is no table in picture", "there are two", "4", "there are 2"
+> Generated Answers After Finetuning: "2", "1", "3", "4", "2 decorative vases", "2", "2 ornamental vases", "2 decorative vases 2 decorative vases", "2 decorative vases 3 decorative vases", "2 vases"

 Here, the beam search generates a good answer while the greedy search fails to answers the question correctly.